AndreaNathansen/protein-prompt-tuning/README.md

 The HMMER runs for all our sets of generated sequences are bundled in the script `hmmer_search.sh`.

 ## Activity filters for generated protein sequences
-To reproduce our evaluations of protein activity (see [Johnson et al.](https://doi.org/10.1101/2023.03.04.531015)), run activity_prediction_metrics/metrics.py for all generated datasets.
-See also activity_prediction_metrics/metrics.ipynb for an interactive version.
+To reproduce our evaluations of protein activity (see [Johnson et al.](https://doi.org/10.1101/2023.03.04.531015)), run `activity_prediction_metrics/metrics.py` for all generated datasets.
+See also `activity_prediction_metrics/metrics.ipynb` for an interactive version.
+Because these evaluations need specific dependencies, use the conda-environment `environment-activity.yml`.
+Furthermore, the ESM likelihood computation requires the Github repo https://github.com/seanrjohnson/protein_gibbs_sampler.
+We advise to run the notebook `activity_prediction_metrics/metrics.ipynb` once initially, because it installs all required dependencies additional to the `environment-activity.yml`.

-Then, use activity_prediction_metrics/aggregate.ipynb to aggregate the results.
-This counts the activity predictions for each generated dataset and writes everything into activity_prediction_metrics/activity.csv for further usage, e.g. plotting.
+Then, use `activity_prediction_metrics/aggregate.ipynb` to aggregate the results.
+This counts the activity predictions for each generated dataset and writes everything into `activity_prediction_metrics/activity.csv` for further usage, e.g. plotting.

 ## Sequence generation
 For generating sequences, instantiate a prompt tuning model (see `mkultra/tuning.py`) and then load and add a prompt (`see mkultra/checkpoint_loader.py`) that was trained for that type of model, as for example in `RITA_prompt_sequence_generation.py`.
 In our experiments, we generated 193 sequences (size of our test set) in batches of 10.